StanW66/TreeDoc/notes.md

     - directory in ~ and store everything there
     - reference to it in path
 - the printing the project title doesn't work because it just print a . which is correct for the program.
 I have to get the project name again.
+- use sys to read arguments and make it into a commandline util!